sonu-cyber/Trillo/README.md

 # Trillo
-A project on Udemy using SASS, Autoprefixer, CSS custom variables & live-server to create a Responsive Landing Page.Uses the node-sass preprocessor.
+A project in a course using SASS, Autoprefixer, CSS custom variables & live-server to create a Responsive Landing Page.Uses the node-sass preprocessor.